-I am a licensed clinical psychologist in the state of Illinois.
-I am trained in empirically-supported treatments for posttraumatic stress disorder (PTSD), depression, anxiety, and other conditions.
-In 2008, I received my doctorate in clinical psychology from the University of Michigan (UM) where I completed a post-doctoral fellowship before becoming a faculty member at Northern Illinois University (NIU).
-I have trained doctoral level students in the implementation of empirically-supported treatments at NIU since 2009.
-In 2012, Heather Pierce (a former student of mine with seven years of experience as a 9-1-1 telecommunicator) and I published the first known study on PTSD in 9-1-1 telecommunicators.
+I am a licensed clinical psychologist in Illinois.
+I am trained in evidence-based treatments for PTSD, depression, anxiety, and other conditions.
+I received my doctorate in clinical psychology from the University of Michigan where I completed a post-doctoral fellowship before becoming a faculty member at Northern Illinois University (NIU).

-My research with 9-1-1 TCs and travel to conferences and call centers has been extremely rewarding.
-Yet, over time I became increasingly frustrated when approached by center directors and conference attendees who had a frequent complaint: “there are not good treatment options in my community."
-I also frequently heard comments such as “the providers in my area have no idea what the job of a 9-1-1 telecommunicator entails,” and “I don’t want to seek services in my community because it is small and word gets around.”
-I could no longer sit idly by while an industry that I so deeply appreciate screamed for help.
-I began 9-1-1 Recovers, LLC, to meet the unique needs of 9-1-1 professionals, particularly TCs with limited access to appropriate or preferred treatment in their community.
+My research in public safety and travel to conferences and call centers has been extremely rewarding.
+Yet, over time I became increasingly frustrated when center directors and frontline professionals would tell me that “there are no good treatment options in my community."
+I frequently heard comments such as “providers in my area don't understand my job,” and “I don’t want to seek services in my community because word gets around.”
+I could not sit by idly when I had the tools to help.
+I began 9-1-1 Recovers to meet the unique needs of public safety professionals who may not have access to preferred resources in their community.

-Over the past decade, technology has been increasingly integrated into the psychological treatment of clients across the globe.
-Telepsychology enables clients to be treated by professionals outside of their community, which enhances accessibility.
-Telepsychological services also provide confidential services from outside the local community, which may be preferable for individuals from small communities where stigma may be associated with seeking help.
-Though the research is in need of replication, telepsychology services are shown to be as effective as in-person services, including in the treatment of conditions such as PTSD.
-Notably, the Veteran’s Administration (VA) has adopted telehealth services with success.
+Technology has been increasingly integrated into the treatment of clients across the globe.
+Telebehavioral services enable clients to be treated by professionals outside of their community, which enhances accessibility and may be preferable for individuals from communities where stigma may be associated with seeking help.
+Research shows that telebehavioral services are as effective as in-person services.
+The Veteran’s Administration (VA) has adopted telebehavioral services with success.